syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ## Week Start Day Customization

-In the Gantt Chart component, you can customize the week start day using the `WeekStartDay` property.
-By default,the `WeekStartDay` is set to 0, which specifies the Sunday as a start day of the week.
+In the Gantt Chart component, you can customize the week start day using the `GanttTimelineSettings.WeekStartDay` property.
+By default,the `GanttTimelineSettings.WeekStartDay` is set to 0, which specifies the Sunday as a start day of the week.
 But, you can customize the week start day by using the following code example.

 ```csharp
 @using Syncfusion.Blazor.Gantt